 The market has hundreds of surf brands.
-Some of which operate on a global scale with offices internationally and flagship stores in key surf cities.
-Others are simply new surf insignias that are popping up that boast about new solutions, designs, and approaches.
+Some operate on a global scale with international offices and flagship stores in key surf cities.
+Others are simply new surf insignias popping up that boast about new solutions, designs, and approaches.

-The surf industry, being in the quite demanding game has limited brands in producing the entire surf products.
+Being in the quite demanding game, the surf industry has limited brands in producing the entire surf products.
 Specialization became the synonym of the surf brand survival.
 Trends and technologies that keep changing make these brands experience quite a challenge to stay afloat.

-With all that being said, here are the best surf brands that have survived, remained, and are continuing to provide the best surf items.
+With all that being said, the best surf brands have survived, remained, and continue to provide the best surf items.

 The Best Surf Brands in the Market Today

 - Rip Curl – Best Surf Wetsuit Brand

 - Outerknown– Best Surf Clothing Brand

 - Carve Designs – Best Surf Brand For Bikinis